A Trace-based Approach for Code Safety Analysis: Conclusion

 \section{Conclusion}

 This work introduces a trace-based approach for analyzing unsafe code and verifying soundness.
-The approach is grounded in a main theorem, which states that undefined behavior originates exclusively from unsafe code and is solely determined by the safety constraints of that code.
-We have proved the correctness of the main theorem under assumptions regarding the properties of safety constraints.
+The approach is grounded in a main theorem, which states that undefined behavior originates exclusively from unsafe code and is solely determined by the safety contracts of that code.
+We prove the correctness of this theorem under assumptions on the properties of safety contracts.
 Building on this theorem, we have derived soundness criteria for both functions and structs, along with guidance for achieving sound encapsulation.